Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Exact discrete decomposition

-This finding indicates a decoupling of sequence information from the effective potential.
+This finding indicates that sequence information is decoupled from the effective potential.
 Although the bond parameters $\beta^{\pm}_{n}$ depend on amino-acid identity, their contribution to the variance of $V_{\text{re}}$ is negligible.
 The potential is dominated by the geometric terms $r^{\pm}\cos\tau$, the fluctuations of which exceed those induced by sequence-dependent stiffness by an order of magnitude (Fig.~\ref{fig:profiles}).
 All four SCOP classes overlap in the $\rho_{\text{geom}}$ distribution (Fig.~\ref{fig:geom_dom}), confirming that this pattern is universal across fold types.
-An important caveat is in order: the geometric terms $r^{\pm}$ and $\tau$ are themselves determined by the amino-acid sequence through the folding process.
+One caveat applies.
+The geometric terms $r^{\pm}$ and $\tau$ are themselves determined by the amino-acid sequence through the folding process.
 The Spearman test does not show that $V_{\text{re}}$ is independent of sequence in an absolute sense; rather, it establishes that the only \emph{explicit} pathway from sequence to $V_{\text{re}}$ within the decomposition [Eqs.~(\ref{eq:Vre})--(\ref{eq:Vim})], namely the bond stiffnesses $\beta^{\pm}_{n}$, is too narrow to carry significant information.
 The sequence dependence of $V_{\text{re}}$ is almost entirely \emph{implicit}, mediated by the three-dimensional structure $(\kappa,\tau)$ that the folding process produces.

 To test this interpretation directly, we compared $V_{\text{re}}$ profiles between protein pairs that share the same SCOP superfamily but have low sequence identity.
 From the 856 non-redundant proteins (culled by the PISCES~\cite{wang2003pisces} server with resolution $\leq 2.0$\,\AA, $R$-factor $\leq 0.2$, chain length 40--300 residues, sequence identity $\leq 25\%$, X-ray entries only, excluding chains with breaks or disorder), we identified 1\,729 pairs belonging to the same SCOP superfamily.
 As a control, we constructed 4\,800 pairs drawn from different SCOP folds with chain-length differences $\leq 20$ residues.
 For each pair, TM-align was used to obtain a residue-level structural alignment; the Pearson correlation $\rho_{V}$ was then computed between the $V_{\text{re}}$ values at structurally aligned positions.